bioatlas/geoserver-docker/README.md

     make build
     make up

-Note that starting the geoserver for the first time takes considerable time, approx 300 s.
+Note that starting the geoserver for the first time takes considerable time, several minutes.

 Backup and restore
 ------------------